IP in business transactions: United Arab Emirates overview

 All assignments must be in writing and signed by the assignor and assignee.
 If the document is signed in the UAE, signing must take place before a UAE notary public.

-Where the document is signed outside the UAE, the document must be executed before a notary, and then legalised up to the UAE embassy or consulate in that country.
+Where the document is signed outside the UAE, the document must be executed before a notary (or equivalent under the local practice), and then legalised up to the UAE embassy or consulate in that country.
 The UAE is not a member of the Hague Convention and so an apostille is not acceptable.
 Where the assignment document is in a language other than Arabic, it must be accompanied by an Arabic translation undertaken by a translator in the UAE authorised by the Ministry of Justice.
 In addition, the IPPD requires the assignee to submit a duly notarised and legalised power of attorney appointing a local agent in the case of a non-UAE based company.

 Assignments can only be recorded against registered/protected rights.
 It is not possible to record an assignment against a pending application.